BasicComputation/x64-lecture/B02 - Input and output of text.md

 If execution is allowed to continue, these functions return NULL and set errno to ERANGE."

 All this means that if the buffer is to small, or you provide the value 0 as length, a software fault will be induced by <br>
 gets_s function, thereby terminating the application.
-So if you don't want that to occure, you have to provide <br>
-error handling routine.
-Error handling is for another time.
+You can provide error handling routine, <br>
+but it does not allow anything useful.

+### Conclusion
+avoid gets_s.
+I just chose this function for the simplicity of use. <br>
+Normally when programming (in C++) you will use more useful functions/methods associated with the objects cout and cin, <br> along with a string object for storing input. <br>

+But eventually all input and output has to go through ntdll.dll or kernel32.dll <br>